prosodylab/prosobeast-annotation-tool/pitch_extract_tool/README.md

     1. `phones`
     2. `woi` - i.e. Words of Interest

-The tool extracts the pitch values from the Nuclei of Interest (NOIs), defined as the vowel regions in the WOIs.
+The tool extracts the duration and pitch values from the Nuclei of Interest (NOIs), defined as the vowel regions in the WOIs.
 Vowels are matched with a RegEx that can be customized by the user.
 By default it's searching for a numbered stress mark at the end of the phone label as used in the CMUdict and [ARPABET](https://en.wikipedia.org/wiki/ARPABET).